imvmanish19/RealTimeChatApp/README.md

     - Single Client to Server socket communication
     - Sending message to multiple sockets
     - Sending message to multiple sockets except the user who sent
-- `rooms.js` files shows the demo of one-one and one-many chattings
+- `rooms.js` files shows the demo of one to one and one-many chattings

 And Boom You Can Start Chatting!

-Check it out: https://imvmanish-chitchat.herokuapp.com/ (it may take more to load for the first time due to inactiveness)
+Check it out: https://imvmanish-chitchat.herokuapp.com/ (it may take more time to load for the first time due to inactiveness)